fuelxc/nike_v2/README.md

 gem install nike_v2
 ```

+### Comming Soon
+Once Nike releases the OAuth api this gem will include the ability to fetch the access token too

 ## Examples

 In order to utilize the Nike+ API in its current state, you'll need to do the following: